 da Vinci Xi® System Precaution Statement

 The demonstration of safety and effectiveness for the specific procedure(s) discussed in this material was based on evaluation of the device as a surgical tool and did not include evaluation of outcomes related to the treatment of cancer (overall survival, disease-free survival, local recurrence) or treatment of the patient’s underlying disease/condition.
 Device usage in all surgical procedures should be guided by the clinical judgment of an adequately trained surgeon.

 Patients should talk to their doctor to decide if da Vinci surgery is right for them.
 Other options may be available and appropriate.
 Only a doctor can determine whether da Vinci surgery is appropriate for a patient’s situation.
 Patients and doctors should review all available information on both non-surgical and surgical options in order to make an informed decision.

 Surgeons experienced with the da Vinci system can be found using the Surgeon Locator at www.davincisurgery.com.
 Intuitive Surgical provides surgeons training on the use of the da Vinci system but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on urologic procedures.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publications and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

-Request a Hysterectomy Consultation in Chula Vista
+Schedule a da Vinci Hysterectomy Consultation in Chula Vista